dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 ## JsonSerializerOptions additions
-Currently (and going back to 3.0) `JsonElement` is created in two cases by the serializer:
+Currently (and going back to 3.0) a `JsonElement` instance is created in three cases by the serializer:
+1) When a CLR property\field is of type `JsonElement`.
-- When a CLR property\field is of type `System.Object`.
+2) When a CLR property\field is of type `System.Object`.
-- When a property exists in JSON but does not map to any CLR property.
+3) When a property exists in JSON but does not map to any CLR property.
 Currently this is stored in a dictionary-backed property (e.g.`IDictionary<string, JsonElement>`) with the `[JsonExtensionData]` attribute.

-However, using the node classes instead may be super convenient since they are editable plus easier to use.
+However, using the node classes instead of `JsonElement` for the last two cases may be super convenient since they are editable plus easier to use.
 So we return `JsonNode`-derived classes for `System.Object` and `JsonObect` for extension data.

 ```cs
 namespace System.Text.Json